tangopsd/employee-retention-pipeline/README.md

 ## Problem

 Employee attrition is expensive and often preventable if flagged early.
-Using satisfaction surveys, workload, tenure, and pay data, this project builds a model that flags employees at risk of leaving, and more importantly, surfaces *which* factors actually drive that risk.
+Using satisfaction surveys, workload, tenure, and pay data, this project builds a model that flags employees at the risk of leaving, and more importantly, surfaces *which* factors actually drive that risk.

 ## Dataset

-`data/HR_comma_sep.csv` — 14,999 rows, 10 columns (satisfaction level, last evaluation score,
-number of projects, average monthly hours, tenure, work accidents, promotions, department, salary band, and the target: whether the employee left).
+`data/HR_comma_sep.csv`- 14,999 rows, 10 columns (satisfaction level, last evaluation score, number of projects, average monthly hours, tenure, work accidents, promotions, department, salary band, and the target: whether the employee left).

 ## Approach

-1. **Clean** — remove duplicates (3,008 exact dupes found), standardize column names, encode categoricals
+1. **Clean** the data: removal of duplicates (3,008 exact dupes found), standardize column names, and encoding categoricals
-2. **Explore** — visualize attrition against satisfaction, workload, tenure, salary, and department
+2. **Explore**: visualize attrition against satisfaction, workload, tenure, salary, and department
-3. **Model** — train and compare Logistic Regression, Decision Tree, and Random Forest
+3. **Model**: training and comparing Logistic Regression, Decision Tree, and Random Forest
-4. **Evaluate** — prioritize recall on the "left" class, since missing an at risk employee is the costlier error for a retention use case
+4. **Evaluate**: prioritizing recall on the "left" class, since missing an at risk employee is the costlier error for a retention use case

 ## Results